Decathlon/sportplaces-docs/source/includes/api/_places.md

 Coordinates (`sw`, `ne`, `origin`, `user_origin`) are comma separated string representations of geographic locations.
 As per the GeoJSON standard, these are formatted as: `lng,lat` - the reverse of several other standards.

+Results are ordered by proximity to the `user_origin` or `origin` if the former isn't provided.

 A bounding box (set by `sw` & `ne`), or the `radius` must not exceed 100km in length.

 Min/max value pairs do not both need to be specified.
 For example, use only `min_distance=300` to find activities with